DreamFXX/CodeReviews.Console.Phonebook/ReadMe.md

   2. Create filebase and structure for this project
   3. Create Models in Models directory
   4. Create DbContext for this application
   -  I found out that Entity Framework Core in console apps is different compared to webapps
-     - I was searching, digging and finally found how to create DbContextFactory!
   5. Build working configuration file and services to provide access to database.

 ### Main Steps that are yet to be implemented